geodynamics/pylith/docs/user/examples/subduction-2d/meshing-cubit.md

 For example, the section of the curve labeled `c_topo` might be labeled `c_topo@A` in your version with similar permutations for other curve sections.
 :::

-Once you have run the `mesh_tri.jou` journal file to construct the geometry and generate the mesh, you will have a Exodus-II file (`mesh_tri.exo`).
+Once you have run the Python script to construct the geometry and generate the mesh, you will have a Exodus-II file (`mesh_tri.exo`).
 These are NetCDF files, and they can be loaded into ParaView.
 This can be done by either running ParaView and loading the file, or using the script provided in the viz directory.
 For example, if ParaView is in your path, you can run the